-12. Financial - General Procedures
+11. Financial - General Procedures

 - a) Any mailings sent by a county department or official using county funds must be in furtherance of legitimate county business and must comply with all state ethics rules and other laws and regulations. - b) All county meetings should be held in county facilities whenever feasible and such facilities are available.
-If the county meeting space is not available, other publicly owned facilities, such as those owned by cities, utility districts, or school districts, should be utilized as the rental of these facilities is often at little or no cost. - c) Transfer of funds out of the following line items will not be allowed: - i) Training - ii) Gasoline - iii) Cell Phones - iv) RCS Radio Fees - d) Transfer of funds into any of the above line items may be allowed. - e) Transfer of funds out of, within, or to the following line items will not be allowed, with the exception of line item 1107/Temp-Seasonal: - i) Salaries- This pertains to salary line items that are budgeted based on position control.
-This includes object codes 1100, 1101, and 1105.
-Line item transfers between 8000 accounts and salary lines for the purpose of merit money allocation/re-allocation are permissible and will be placed on the agenda for Commissioners Court approval/review. - ii) Fringe Benefits. - f) All recruitment items purchased must comply with Article III, section 52 of the Texas Constitution.
+If the county meeting space is not available, other publicly owned facilities, such as those owned by cities, utility districts, or school districts, should be utilized as the rental of these facilities is often at little or no cost. - c) All recruitment items purchased must comply with Article III, section 52 of the Texas Constitution.
 Thus, the predominant purpose of any expenditures on recruitment materials must be to accomplish a "direct" public purpose and be in compliance with the provisions of this policy in order to ensure that Williamson County receives a return of public benefit from said expenditures.
-Williamson County recognizes the need to identify, recruit and hire qualified employees. - i) Funds for recruitment items must be approved during the annual budget process. - ii) Items must not state the name of any individual, but instead the name of the county and/or department or office. - iii) "Give way" items such as pens, pencils, etc. should not exceed \$2.00 per item.
+Williamson County recognizes the need to identify, recruit and hire qualified employees. - i) Funds for recruitment items must be approved during the annual budget process. - ii) Items must not state the name of any individual, but instead the name of the county and/or department or office. - iii) "Give away" items such as pens, pencils, etc. should not exceed \$5.00 per item.